-ML could be used to identify, recognize and respond to a cyberattack without human intervention.
-In an age where the speed of detection is crucial, ML proves itself to be a boon for Chief Security Officers and their reports.
+Machine Learning could be used to identify, recognize and respond to a cyberattack without human intervention.
+In an age where the speed of detection is crucial, Machine Learning proves itself to be a boon for Chief Security Officers and their reports.

-Even with all these trends going int the favor of ML, some people believe that the field of ML could face yet another AI winter (a period of reduced funding and interest in Artificial Intelligence research, this happened earlier in 1974-1980, 1987-1993 and several smaller episodes).
+Even with all these trends going in the favor of Machine Learning, some people believe that the field of ML could face yet another AI winter (a period of reduced funding and interest in Artificial Intelligence research, this happened earlier in 1974-1980, 1987-1993 and several smaller episodes).
 Here are some of the issues due to which some people’s expectations fall short.

 Training of Algorithms